The Vienna International Airport (airline code/ Vienna airport code VIE) is located in Schwechat around 16km (10 miles) southeast of Vienna.

-With the recent launch of new services, Vienna Airport is predicted to increase its hare of the Austrian airport market.
+With the recent launch of new services, Vienna Austria Airport is predicted to increase its share of the Austrian airport market.
 Reports have noted that between 1996 and 2013, the airport in the Austrian capital has experienced a rise in its share of the country’s airport traffic (covering a total of six airports) from 75 percent to nearly 84 percent.

-At the start of last year’s winter season, new services have been introduced in the Vienna Airport.
+New services have been introduced in the Vienna Airport.
 Airline companies that are now expanding their services to the Austrian capital this year are Air Algerie, Air One, Air China and Ethiopian Airlines.

-Each year, Austria’s six airports accommodates more than 100,000 passengers.
+Each year, Austria’s six airports accommodate more than 100,000 passengers.
 Vienna is currently the busiest airport with Salzburg on the second spot.
 Unlike Vienna’s airport which continually experiences growth, the regional airports have experienced both positive and negative year-on-year changes in demand.

 Vienna airport to Launch World’s Shortest Flight